Budapestby VisitCity Guides

 Join free walking tours

-These tours are perfect for meeting other travelers while learning about the city.
-Most depart from central locations like Vörösmarty Square or Elisabeth Square.
+These are perfect for meeting other travelers while learning about the city.
+Most start from Vörösmarty Square or Elisabeth Square.
+We always do one on our first day.

 Group of tourists with map and camera exploring city streets together